 Click here for details about how individual employees qualify.

-Because WOTC lowers an employer’s taxes, ultimately it means more money to invest in your business.
+Because WOTC lowers an employer’s federal income tax, ultimately it means more money to invest in your business.
 It means you can afford better training for your workforce.
 Better equipment for your production line.
 Better wages to attract more skill.

 It’s no laughing matter.
 If you are a business owner, it means less money for Uncle Sam and more money in your pocket at the end of the year.